AKN414-IND/y_download/README.md

 pip install Flask
 pip install pytube
 ```
-##Clone the Repository
+## Clone the Repository

 ```bash
 git clone https://github.com/AKN414-IND/youtube-downloader.git
 ```

-##Usage
+## Usage
-<1> Paste the YouTube video URL into the text box.
+- Paste the YouTube video URL into the text box.
-<2> Click on the "Download" button.
+- Click on the "Download" button.
-<3> The video  will be downloaded to your computer.
+- The video  will be downloaded to your computer.